Processing Emotions After Abortion - Carrying Pain You Can't Tell Anyone

 Sadness and a Sense of Loss

 Abortion is an experience of loss.
 The thought "what if I had given birth" can trigger sadness.
 This sadness can exist regardless of whether the decision to abort was "right."
-(Books on post-abortion psychology can deepen your understanding)
+Grief over loss is not the same as regretting your decision.
+Feeling sadness and affirming your choice can coexist.
+Books on post-abortion psychology can deepen your understanding.

 Guilt